Aaronong/SQLitmus/README.md

 # SQLitmus: A Simple and Practical Tool for SQL Database Performance Testing

-[TOC]

 ## Author's note

 I worked on SQLitmus as part of my senior thesis at Yale-NUS College.
-This markdown hosts an older version of the SQLitmus project.
-For the full report written in latex, see the PDF file [here](https://github.com/Aaronong/SQLitmus/blob/master/sqlitmus%20report/main.pdf).
+This README hosts an older version of the SQLitmus project, and consists only of the abstract and feature introduction.

+ For the updated full report written in latex, see the PDF file [here](https://github.com/Aaronong/SQLitmus/blob/master/sqlitmus%20report/main.pdf).
-If you want to know how this software looks like and what it is about, look at section 3.

-To install the application:
+## Installation

 ```{bash}
 git clone https://github.com/Aaronong/SQLitmus